Peter Popoff: Early life and career

 Popoff was born in Occupied Berlin (Note: Various sources state that Popoff was born in East Berlin or West Berlin.
 Berlin was not actually divided into East and West until 1949, three years after Popoff was born.) on July 2, 1946, the son of George and Gerda Popoff.
 His father, an evangelical pastor, was originally Bulgarian.
 The family fled the country during the Communist regime.
 As a child, Popoff emigrated with his family to the United States, where he attended Chaffey College before transferring to the University of California, Santa Barbara, from which he graduated in 1970.

 Popoff's father preached at revival meetings throughout the United States.
 Beginning in 1960, Popoff also began making appearances as a preacher.
-Billed as "The Miracle Boy Evangelist" in print advertisements, the ads also claimed he was born in a West Berlin bomb shelter, and had been rescued from a Siberian prison camp.
+Billed as "the Miracle Boy Evangelist" in print advertisements, the ads also claimed he was born in a West Berlin bomb shelter, and had been rescued from a Siberian prison camp.
 The powers he claimed included the abilities to heal the sick and foretell the future.

-Popoff married his wife Elizabeth in August 1971 and the couple settled in Upland, California.
+Popoff married his wife, Elizabeth, in August 1971, and the couple settled in Upland, California.
 He then began his television ministry that, by the early 1980s, was being broadcast nationally.
 His miraculous "curing" of chronic and incurable medical conditions became a central attraction of his sermons.
-Popoff would tell attendees suffering from a variety of illnesses to "break free of the devil" by throwing their prescription pills onto the stage.
+Popoff would tell attendees suffering from a variety of illnesses to "break free of the Devil" by throwing their prescription pills onto the stage.
 Many would obey, tossing away bottles of digitalis, nitroglycerine, and other important maintenance medications.
 Popoff would also "command" supplicants in wheelchairs to "rise and break free".
 They would stand and walk without assistance, to the joyous cheers of the faithful.
 Critics later documented that the recipients of these dramatic "cures" were fully ambulatory people who had been seated in wheelchairs by Popoff's assistants prior to broadcasts.

-In 1985, Popoff began soliciting donations for a program to provide Bibles to citizens of the Soviet Union by attaching them to helium-filled balloons and floating them into the country.
+In 1985, Popoff began soliciting donations for a program to provide Christian Bibles to citizens of the Soviet Union by attaching them to helium-filled balloons and floating them into the country.
 When skeptics asked him to prove that the money he had collected had in fact been spent on Bibles and balloons, Popoff staged a burglary at his own headquarters.
 On subsequent broadcasts, he tearfully begged for additional donations to help repair the damage.